okuvshynov/slowllama/README.md

 _Cubestat reports the following metrics: 1.
 CPU utilization.
 2 GPU utilization.
 3 Memory usage.
 4 Network interface utilization._

-Getting to this level took ~15h on Mac Mini M1.
+Getting here took ~15h on Mac Mini M1.

 ### How does it work?
 For all versions - 7B, 13B and 70B the process is roughly the same.